[title]SPECIAL NEEDS EDUCATION: A Dire Need in Cameroon Africa[/title]

 They say, “necessity is the mother of invention.”
 Nowhere else is this so true as in “Third World” nations – where the average person is always trying to get their heads above the water and where survival is the norm and most folks can be found doing “whatever it takes” on a daily basis.

 We are prayerfully building a model school and community.
-Our goal is for it to be a Pre-K through 12 grade, fully inclusive.
+Our goal is for it to be a Pre-K through 12th grade.
 It will personalize education for children from every walk of life and serve as a model and reference center for special needs children.
-The emphasis will not be on head knowledge alone, but, where children can also be touched with heart knowledge and equipped with hands knowledge.
+The emphasis will not be on head knowledge alone, but where children can also be touched with heart knowledge and equipped with hand knowledge.
 The end resulting in cultivating the minds of tomorrow – today!

 Together, we can effect positive and lasting change to the glory of the ONE who came so we may all have BREAD FOR LIFE!

 People, short or long-term:

 • Therapists with training in ABA therapy and in PECs.

 • Child Psychologists who can help with training and in evaluating each child.

 • Financial support to get this school up and running.